misraX/employee-management/README.md

 ├── logging/ # Project logging <logger>
-├── utilities/ # Project utilities like TimeUtility └── validators/ # Project Validators like EmailValidator
+├── utilities/ # Project utilities like TimeUtility └── validators/ # Project Validators like EmailValidator client/ # A CLI client to consume the services

-tests/
+└── cli
+    ├── employee_management/ # A specific CLI for the Employee's service └── employee_holiday/ # A holiday CLI tool, for the Employee's location tests/
 └── test_employee_management/
     ├── apps/